Tcarlos/Linux-Knowledge-Base/NOTES.md

+**update Jan 14th**

+- New assignment recieved: Try to play with KVM in the same manner as LXC.

+2do:

+- KVM
+- Sync script derived from cat /proc/drbd output, and/or the drbdadm pause sync command?

 **update #2 Jan 7th**

 And yet another big update!
 Succesful data replication test on 3node DRBD device, and documented!
 See chapter 4.3 for details.